 Père Jacques, legally named Lucien Bunel, was the third of seven children in a close, devoutly Catholic, working-class family.
 He was born in 1900, in Barentin, a Norman mill town in the Seine Valley, near Rouen.
 From his boyhood years, Bunel developed four enduring characteristics: a deep religious faith, a tireless work ethic, an active love of learning, and a staunch sense of social justice.
 In 1912, he left home to enter the seminary in Rouen, and for the next thirteen years, until his ordination to the priesthood, he devoted himself to his studies and contemplative prayer.
 He excelled in French literature and foreign languages.
 Socially, he emerged as a youth leader of exceptional merit, particularly as director of the summer programs for the needy youngsters of his home parish.
 During these years, the impact of distant events first directly impinged on him.
 His brother André was killed in World War I. His own two years of compulsory military service brusquely introduced him to the harsher realities of modern life.

+Because of his outstanding performance in the seminary, Bunel was eventually selected to serve, first as a proctor and subsequently as a teacher of religion and English, at St. Joseph’s Institute, a distinguished Catholic prep school for boys in Le Havre.
 Very quickly, the young Father Bunel won the admiration of his colleagues and students for his total dedication and innovative teaching methods, taking an interest in each pupil’s personal progress and unpretentiously practicing the moral ideals he preached in the chapel and explored in the classroom.
 Still, Father Bunel longed for a stricter, more contemplative life.
 This quest led him, in 1931, to enter the Carmelite monastery in Lille.
 The Carmelites had a long, rich tradition of spirituality, but they were not a teaching order.
 Not long after Father Bunel entered, however, the Carmelite leadership determined that the future of their order required the establishment of a premier Catholic preparatory school for boys, some of whom would potentially join the order in the years ahead.

 Père Jacques, as Father Bunel was now called, was, of course, superbly suited to undertake the establishment of such a school.
 He was enthusiastically selected for the position of founding headmaster.
 He toiled tirelessly to make the school first a reality and then a model of educational excellence.
 The Petit-Collège d’Avon first opened its doors for the fall term of 1934 and quickly became one of the most highly regarded Catholic schools in France.
 Its student body included sons of several of the most prominent Catholic families in France, boys like Louis Malle and his brother.